 Similarly, while nobody wants to see anyone die (one hopes), it is a bit of a joke that the only reason anyone watches NASCAR, Formula One or any other high-speed racing sport is to see spectacular vehicle crashes.
 Many a television program that covers these events has a "crash of the week" segment, catering specifically to this mindset.

 During the Cold War some Hollywood films were approved by the censors for release in the cinemas in the countries behind the Iron Curtain.
-Films were approved if they showed the US government in a bad light (evil CIA agents in ET The Extra Terrestrial or the authorities in the first Rambo) or they featured evil capitalistic corporations (Aliens) or had any theme that could be portrayed in an anti-west manner (the West caused a world-wide apocalypse in The Terminator).
+Films were approved if they showed the US government in a bad light (evil CIA agents in ET The Extra Terrestrial or the authorities in the first Rambo), featured evil capitalistic corporations (Aliens), or had any theme that could be portrayed in an anti-west manner (the West caused a world-wide apocalypse in The Terminator).
 Inevitably the audience would end up impressed by the western living standards.

 Newspapers often carry lifestyle or entertainment features that glamourise trends that their political journalism, editorials and opinion articles condemn.
 In Britain this is particularly pronounced in left wing newspapers - Editorial: "Global warming sucks!", Feature: "Look at all these glossy photos of a new super-car!".
 How much of a problem you think this is depends on how much you think the rational part of the brain is influence by the impressionistic part of the brain.